pac4j/play-pac4j/README.md

 // or
 String accesstoken = facebookProfile.getAccessToken();</code></pre>

-A demo with Facebook and Twitter providers is available with <a href="https://github.com/leleuj/play-oauth-client-demo">play-oauth-client-demo</a>.
+A demo with Facebook and Twitter providers is available at <a href="https://github.com/leleuj/play-oauth-client-demo">play-oauth-client-demo</a>.

 <h2>Versions</h2>